If you buy something through a link on this site, I may receive a small commission. (Disclosure policy).

 (India)

 Your son is such a cutie!
-What a creative use of pegs, love the photo! (and he is not naughty, just learning!)
+What a creative use of pegs!
+I love the photo!
+(And he is not naughty, just learning!)

 Causes of Pica

-The other possibility is lead poisoning.
+Another possibility is lead poisoning.
 Lead is in all kinds of things like pottery and used to be used extensively in paint.
-I am not sure about your country, but certainly in a lot of countries lead is no longer allowed to be included in paint.
+I am not sure about your country, but certainly, in a lot of countries, lead is no longer allowed to be included in the paint.
 However, many families live in old houses, which have layers upon layers of lead-based paint.
 Your pediatrician can test for this also with a blood test.

-Another factor that can contribute to Pica, is an emotional one, so if your son has had any kind of trauma, or a new sibling, or change in circumstances, it could be his way of dealing with it emotionally.
+Finally, another factor that can contribute to Pica is an emotional one, so if your son has had any kind of trauma, or a new sibling, or a change in circumstances, it could be his way of dealing with it emotionally.

-Try not to make a huge deal out of his strange eating habits, or you may just reinforce it.
+Try not to make a huge deal from his strange eating habits, or you may reinforce it.
 Just gently try to distract him with toys or a game or story.
-And do head for a doctor to run some tests.
+And do head to a doctor ASAP to run further tests.

 Enjoy your lovely boy – he is gorgeous.